mcpython4-coding/Documentation/mcpython/common/world/World.md

             variable self.gamerule_handler

+        @onlyInClient()
         function get_active_dimension(
                 self,
                 ) -> typing.Union[mcpython.engine.world.AbstractInterface.IDimension, None]:

-            will return the dimension the player is in
+            Will return the dimension the current player is in
             :return: the dimension or None if no dimension is set
-            todo: move to player

         function get_dimension_names(self) -> typing.Iterable[str]